alexscutelnic/data-portfolio/supplier-map-report/README.md

 <h2>Data Privacy & Anonymisation</h2>

-All sensitive information has been fully anonymised:
+All sensitive information has been fully anonymised:<br>
 Real supplier names and addresses replaced with placeholders<br>
 Any identifying details removed from tables and visuals<br>
 Ensures confidentiality while demonstrating dashboard<br>